yanliu1111/ChatGPT-API-embeddings-Supabase/README.md

 NOTE: insert json from local to supabase, the numerical representations (1536) of text that capture the context of words in a document

-4. Create index with PG-vector on the database, increase the performance of our similarity search what you doing.
+4. Create index with PG-vector on the database, increase the performance of our similarity search what we doing.

 ```plpgsql
 create index on paul_graham